Stifel (SF)

 New regulation after the 2008 financial crisis requires that all firms must maintain a Tier 1 capital ratio greater than 4.5%.
 On top of this, there are additional buffers based on scale, risk profile, and other regulatory classifications, so that at the end of the day, firms generally must maintain a 7-10% ratio at minimum.

-We enjoyed seeing Stifel beat analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 1.1% to $113.50 immediately following the results.
+It was good to see Stifel beat analysts’ EPS expectations this quarter.
+We were also happy its revenue outperformed Wall Street’s estimates.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock traded up 2.8% to $129.88 immediately following the results.

-Stifel doesn’t top our investment wishlist, but we understand that it’s not a bad business.
+Stifel has a few positive attributes, but it doesn’t top our wishlist.
 First off, its revenue growth was decent over the last five years and is expected to accelerate over the next 12 months.
-And while Stifel’s yields were stuck in neutral over the last five years, its AUM growth was solid over the last five years.
+And while its declining pre-tax profit margin shows the business has become less efficient, its AUM growth was solid over the last five years.
+On top of that, its above-average ROE suggests its management team has made good investment decisions.

-Stifel’s P/E ratio based on the next 12 months is 13.3x.
+Stifel’s P/E ratio based on the next 12 months is 13x.
 While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+We're pretty confident there are more exciting stocks to buy at the moment.